daubit/Schneeballschlacht-Contract/SPEC.md

-# SchneeballSchlacht
+# Schneeballschlacht

 Schneeballschlacht add a Game Element to a NFT.
 The idea is that the NFTs are used in a Snowball fight till the round resets and a new Round begins.

 ## Description

-SchneeballSchlacht(Snowballfight) is a NFT with an associated roind.
+Schneeballschlacht(Snowballfight) is a NFT with an associated roind.
 The players can throw their Snowball NFT at each other(addresses).
 The Snowballs level up after a certain point.
 The round ends if either one of the following conditions are met:

     1. A Snowball reaches max level